 Unit Ownership Guidelines.
-In August 2015, our Compensation Committee adopted Unit Ownership Guidelines for our independent directors and officers.
+Our Compensation Committee has adopted Unit Ownership Guidelines for our independent directors and officers.
 We believe that our Unit Ownership Guidelines align the interests of our independent directors and named executive officers with the interests of our unitholders.
 The guidelines provide that: our Chief Executive Officer should own common units of the Partnership having a market value of five times base salary; our executive vice presidents should own common units of the Partnership having a market value of three times their respective base salaries; our senior vice presidents should own common units of the Partnership having a market value of two times their respective base salaries; and our independent directors should own common units of the Partnership having a market value of three times their respective annual base retainers.
 Our Compensation Committee reviews common unit ownership annually, based on the officer's current base salary or the independent director's current base retainer, and the average closing price for our common units for the previous calendar year.
 The guidelines were established with advice from the Compensation Committee's consultant.

-In addition to units owned directly by our independent directors and officers, units owned indirectly (such as by a spouse or a trust), as well as phantom units granted under our long-term incentive plan, may be used to satisfy the ownership levels under the guidelines.
+In addition to units owned directly by our independent directors and officers, units owned indirectly (such as by a spouse or a trust) may be used to satisfy the ownership levels under the guidelines.
 The guidelines provide that our existing independent directors and officers should achieve and maintain the minimum ownership levels no later than five years from the adoption of the guidelines.
 The guidelines also provide that newly appointed independent directors and newly appointed or promoted officers should achieve and maintain the minimum ownership levels no later than five years from the date of appointment, hire or promotion.